Paper Proposal Key Dates

 - If you are accepted:

-- You will be asked to submit the complete paper by July 1, 2016.
+- You will be asked to upload the complete paper by July 1, 2018 in your account.

 - Be prepared to present your paper orally, in no more than 15 minutes at the congress.

-- Your proposal will remain on the Congress Program if you register by May 5, 2016, if you fail to complete the registration by this date, your paper will be withdrawn from the program.
+- Your proposal will remain on the Program if you register by May 9, 2018.
+If you fail to complete the registration by this date, your paper will be withdrawn from the program.

 Paper proposals for any session must be submitted in English or French.